-Any heart valve can become stenotic or insufficient (also termed incompetent), causing hemodynamic changes long before symptoms.
+Any heart valve can become stenotic or insufficient (also termed regurgitant or incompetent), causing hemodynamic changes long before symptoms occur.
+Depending on which valve is involved, the most common symptoms include dyspnea, fatigue, and peripheral edema.
 Most often, valvular stenosis or insufficiency occurs in isolation in individual valves, but multiple valvular disorders may coexist, and a single valve may be both stenosed and insufficient.

 Heart valve disorders include

-Aortic regurgitation: Insufficiency of the aortic valve causing backflow of blood from the aorta into the left ventricle during diastole
+Aortic regurgitation Aortic Regurgitation Aortic regurgitation (AR) is incompetency of the aortic valve causing backflow from the aorta into the left ventricle during diastole.
+Causes include valvular degeneration and aortic root dilation... read more : Insufficiency of the aortic valve causing backflow of blood from the aorta into the left ventricle during diastole

-Aortic stenosis: Narrowing of the aortic valve, obstructing blood flow from the left ventricle to the ascending aorta during systole
+Aortic stenosis Aortic Stenosis Aortic stenosis (AS) is narrowing of the aortic valve, obstructing blood flow from the left ventricle to the ascending aorta during systole.
+Causes include a congenital bicuspid valve, idiopathic... read more : Narrowing of the aortic valve, obstructing blood flow from the left ventricle to the ascending aorta during systole

-Mitral regurgitation: Insufficiency of the mitral valve causing flow of blood from the left ventricle (LV) into the left atrium during ventricular systole.
+Mitral regurgitation Mitral Regurgitation Mitral regurgitation (MR) is incompetency of the mitral valve causing flow from the left ventricle (LV) into the left atrium during ventricular systole.
+MR can be primary (common causes are... read more : Insufficiency of the mitral valve causing flow of blood from the left ventricle (LV) into the left atrium during ventricular systole.

-Pulmonic regurgitation: Insufficiency of the pulmonic valve causing blood flow from the pulmonary artery into the right ventricle during diastole
+Pulmonic regurgitation Pulmonic Regurgitation Pulmonic (pulmonary) regurgitation (PR) is incompetency of the pulmonic valve causing blood flow from the pulmonary artery into the right ventricle during diastole.
+The most common cause is... read more : Insufficiency of the pulmonic valve causing blood flow from the pulmonary artery into the right ventricle during diastole

-Pulmonic stenosis: Narrowing of the pulmonary outflow tract causing obstruction of blood flow from the right ventricle to the pulmonary artery during systole
+Pulmonic stenosis Pulmonic Stenosis Pulmonic stenosis (PS) is narrowing of the pulmonary outflow tract causing obstruction of blood flow from the right ventricle to the pulmonary artery during systole.
+Most cases are congenital... read more : Narrowing of the pulmonary outflow tract causing obstruction of blood flow from the right ventricle to the pulmonary artery during systole

-Tricuspid regurgitation: Insufficiency of the tricuspid valve causing blood flow from the right ventricle to the right atrium during systole
+Tricuspid regurgitation Tricuspid Regurgitation Tricuspid regurgitation (TR) is insufficiency of the tricuspid valve causing blood flow from the right ventricle to the right atrium during systole.
+The most common cause is dilation of the... read more : Insufficiency of the tricuspid valve causing blood flow from the right ventricle to the right atrium during systole

 Management of a valvular lesion commonly requires only periodic observation, with no active treatment for many years.
-In general, neither lifestyle measures nor drugs alter the natural history of valvular lesions.
+In general, neither lifestyle measures nor medications alter the natural history of valvular lesions.
 Intervention is usually indicated only when a moderate or severe valvular lesion causes symptoms or cardiac dysfunction.
-Because patients may not recognize symptoms due to their slow onset, many clinicians now use exercise testing to help monitor patients.
+Because patients may not recognize symptoms due to their slow onset, many clinicians use exercise testing Stress Testing In stress testing, the heart is monitored by electrocardiography (ECG) and often imaging studies during an induced episode of increased cardiac demand so that ischemic areas potentially at risk... read more to help monitor patients.

-The intervention may involve valvuloplasty, valve repair, or valve replacement, all of which may be done percutaneously or surgically.
+The intervention may involve valvuloplasty (valve repair), or valve replacement, all of which may be done percutaneously or surgically.
 Valvular disorders are currently subject to intensive research to develop percutaneous valve replacement.
 In addition, randomized, controlled trials of different valvular interventions are being done.
 The result for patients is an increasing number of therapeutic options and better evidence on how to choose one.
-For clinicians, the increase in complexity now requires a multidisciplinary heart valve team composed of surgeons, cardiologists, and other specialists to help decide which intervention is best for a given patient.
+For clinicians, the increase in complexity requires a multidisciplinary heart valve team composed of surgeons, cardiologists, and other specialists to help decide which intervention is best for a given patient.

 If coronary artery bypass surgery is being done, it is usual to surgically treat (during the same operation) any moderate or severe valve lesions, even if asymptomatic.